sarahbinaz1020/read-me-generator/ReadMe2.md

 ## License

-This project is licensed under the apache license.
+This project is licensed under the Boost license.

 ## Contributing

-none
+None

 ## Tests